 by Derek Lewis

-Negative earnings estimate revisions resulting from soft quarterly results paint a challenging picture for the company???s shares in the near term.
+Negative earnings estimate revisions, stemming from a challenging demand picture, paint a challenging picture for the company's shares in the near-term.

 by Brian Bolan